|

 location recorded.
 If the job actually

-think the intent is that tracking should be undertaken for every job, even
+the intent is that tracking should be undertaken for every job, even though

-though our manufacturing system might be able to show us every hole in the
+our manufacturing system might be able to show us every hole in the tracking

-we will know where the job is without physical inspection, and so this type
+will know where the job is without physical inspection, and so this type of

-process is like a sponge; we go about squeezing the excess work-in-process
+like a sponge; we go about squeezing the excess work-in-process out of it,

-out of it, then let it rebound to its original shape and put it back down on
+then let it rebound to its original shape and put it back down on the

 your system will start to build inventory as soon as possible.
 The previous best way to keep a tag on this